jordanholtdev/aws-sysops-learning/project-2-auto-scaling-group/README.md

 # Auto Scaling Group Template

-Set up an Auto Scaling Group that automatically adjusts the number of instances based on traffic.
-Include an Amazon Elastic Load Balancer (ELB) to distribute traffic.
+Set up an Auto Scaling Group, using a step scaling policy with a CloudWatch Alarm that automatically scales out when CPU utilization is greater than 90%.
+Instances are load balanced using an ALB.

 ## Overview